 All this is nothing short of a classical paradigm: a prototype of values and courage, one that reads like a modern roster, or aphorism.
 It reflects Gandhi’s genius, his sublime vision — a powerful reminder of the times we now live in today, and for tomorrow.

 This is not all.
 Responsibility, for Gandhi, meant disciplining oneself — to live responsibly according to a clear ‘accountable’ code, and setting a good example for others in so doing.
 On a broad preamble, one could think of responsibility as a three-legged stool: responsibility for self, including self-discipline for others, and generosity for all living beings on this planet, aside from leadership.
 The inference is obvious.
-Responsibility ‘cultivates’ us to move towards industrious independence, and towards each other, too — to a perception that we are all together in an interdependent world, and worthy no matter what we own, or who we are by way of colour, creed, race, career, status etc.,
+Responsibility ‘cultivates’ us to move towards industrious independence, and towards each other too — of a percept that we are all together in an interdependent world, and worthy no matter what we own, or who we are by way of colour, creed, race, career, status etc.,

 This isn’t an easy equation, all right, for all of us to feel comfortable.
 But, for a responsible person the whole thing is celestial drama, or a will of the Supreme Element.
 Call it god, or what you may.
 They will go easy on oneself, adopting an altruistic and patient disposition.
 They are cognisant that acting unselfishly and kindly towards others begins with taking responsibility for your impression on them.
 This also broadens the spaces we share and it makes you more comfortable to be with.